euctrl-pru/website/references/methodology/additional_asma_time_pi.md

 * EUROCONTROL: performance review reporting {% cite atmap-2009 --file aviation %}.

+This web page is generated from {% cite pru-adasma-pi --file aviation %}.

 ## Purpose of the document

 The purpose of this document is twofold: